FdelMazo/cl-aristid/README.md

 The macro `defaristid` is used to create a new aristid.

-It receives the name of the symbol we are defining, and a pack of optional arguments which serve as the drawing actions. `angle` means the change of direction in the current drawing, `len` means how many dots will be drawn forward, `nodraw` can be set to true to only move the direction without actually drawing, and `color` can be set to any of the [140 HTML](https://htmlcolorcodes.com/color-names/) color names or even a hex value.
+It receives the name of the symbol we are defining, and a pack of optional arguments which serve as the drawing actions. `angle` means the change of direction in the current drawing, `len` means how many dots will be drawn forward (i.e, the length of the line), `nodraw` can be set to true to only move the direction without actually drawing, and `color` can be set to any of the [140 HTML](https://htmlcolorcodes.com/color-names/) color names or even a hex value.

 - if both `angle` and `len` are specified, the drawing will first draw forward, and then change the angle

-- `len` is specified in units of dots, so if you want to draw a contiguous line that rotates (e.g. dragon curve), you can specify `len` as 2, because the first dot will be drawn, then drawing 2 forward from that will get you a 3 dotted line, then you rotate and already have the first of your new line already drawn (the last from the previous line) and so on

 ```lisp
 make-fractal :name name :axiom axiom :rules rules